 But obviously, what I should have described to them was a modern/transitional interpretation of a sliding door.
 Doors that provide practical and beautiful solutions to ill-planned or dated home design.

-One of the things I’ve always disliked about our “new” home was the awkward french doors leading into the master closets and bathroom area.
-Not only did they create a lot of noise, the gap in the middle of the doors when closed, never felt very private.
+One of the things I’ve always disliked about our “new” home was the awkward bi-folding doors leading into the master closets and bathroom area.
+Not only did they create a lot of noise, the gap in the middle of the doors when closed, never felt very private, now I’m not saying I don’t like bi-folding doors as that’s just not the case in fact we’re considering replacing our patio doors with some stunning glass bi-folding doors from Discover Air, it’s just the wooden bi-folding doors into our closet and bathroom that I don’t like and I’m sure you’d agree if you had to live with them.

 After many months of living life as a closet slob, because of inadequate storage, and hearing the annoying clang of those doors each morning, I was determined to find a solution.